 Who says grass has to be green?
-Not park developers for the City of Lakeland, Fl.
-The city recently opened a playground featuring multi-colored grass.
+Not park developers for the City of Lakeland, Florida.
+The city opened Sunflower Preschool Playground in Barnett Family Park featuring multi-colored grass.
 The orange, blue, and yellow grass not only looks incredible, but also provides a safety-rated surface for children that will last for years.

-The grass is a revolutionary artificial grass product called Playground Grass.
-This playground surfacing product provides a natural grass texture and appearance, as well as a cushioned safety surface that is ASTM safety rated for fall heights up to 12 feet and ADA accessible.
+The revolutionary artificial grass product provides a natural grass texture and appearance, as well as a cushioned safety surface that is ASTM safety rated for fall heights up to 12 feet and ADA accessible.

-Sunflower Preschool Playground is located inside Barnett Family Park in Lakeland, Fl.
-Since its grand opening in December, the park has seen a steady flow of visitors from local areas as well as children being transported from surrounding communities.
-The playground was designed to provide maximum early childhood developmental play opportunities for children aged three to five, and the texture and color of the Playground Grass was the perfect fit for the project.
+The park has seen a steady flow of visitors from local areas as well as children being transported from surrounding communities.
+The playground was designed to provide maximum early childhood developmental play opportunities for children aged three to five, and the texture and color of the playground grass was the perfect fit for the project.

-The City of Lakeland had worked with ForeverLawn on another park project just months earlier called Common Ground Park.
-That park was created to provide play opportunity for all children, including over 17,000 children with physical and cognitive challenges in the Lakeland
+The City of Lakeland has another park project called Common Ground Park, created to provide play opportunity for all children, including over 17,000 children with physical and cognitive challenges in the Lakeland